marcoklein/controllerly-ui/README.md

 The front-end leverages pure HTML power to save energy and be as thin as possible.

+## Custom Layouts
+The Gamepad Layout component is configured with a Layout Configuration.
+It allows the easy setup of grid based input systems.
+The layout configuration can split views in half and provides a divider option that allows users to dynamically adjust button sizes.

 ## Create Your Own Front-End

 ## Testing